zbtolon/get-support/support_access.md

 ## Adding users to your case management access group
 {: #add-user-access-group}

-Now that you have the access group created, add users:
+Now that you have the access group that is created, add users:

 1. From the **Users** tab for your access group, click **Add users**.
 2. Select the user that you want to add to the group and click **Add to group**.